· ·

 Day 1: From Chiang Rai to Huay Xai by bus

-I left my hostel and went to the bus station at the pre-sunrise hour of 5:30am.
+I left my hostel in Chiang Rai and went to the bus station at the pre-sunrise hour of 5:30am.

 The bus costs 70 baht— but if there’s at least 5 people who want to stop at the immigration building, the bus will do that for an extra 30-40 baht per person.
 Luckily our bus had exactly 5 travelers, including me!
 We were three Canadians, one French, and one American.
 Everybody else was a local.